 Figure 12

-SRCs for Expected Loss Costs for all Input Variables for all Hurricane Categories
+SRCs for Expected Hurricane Loss Costs for all Input Variables for all Hurricane Categories

-Uncertainty analyses will be based on expected percentage reduction (EPR) for each model input variable in the Excel input file.
+Uncertainty analyses will be based on expected percentage reduction (EPR) for each hurricane model input variable in the Excel input file.
 The calculation of the EPRs is explained on page 22 of the Professional Team Demonstration Uncertainty/Sensitivity Analysis by R. L. Iman, M. E. Johnson, and T. A. Schroeder, September 2001, available at www.sbafla.com/method/portals/methodology/CommissionInquiries/UA-SA%20Demo.pdf.

-If the EPR is large for a given input variable, that variable makes a large contribution to the uncertainty in loss costs while a small EPR indicates that the variable contributes much less to the uncertainty in loss costs.
+If the EPR is large for a given input variable, that variable makes a large contribution to the uncertainty in hurricane loss costs while a small EPR indicates that the variable contributes much less to the uncertainty in hurricane loss costs.
 The EPRs in these uncertainty analyses are summarized, as follows: